Why is tracking organic and viral mobile app installs difficult?

 - Select Acquisition Reports.

-As with other Google Analytics tools, the high level analysis is excellent, allowing you to track how many mobile app installs come from search and Google Paid campaigns—but the ability to drill down into other third party sources, not to mention down into specific Adwords campaigns, is not available.
+As with other Google Analytics tools, the high level analysis is excellent, allowing you to measure how many mobile app installs come from search and Google Paid campaigns—but the ability to drill down into other third party sources, not to mention down into specific Adwords campaigns, is not available.

 3. Supplement organic mobile app install tracking with Branch.